Tuesday, August 24, 2010

 Authorities say a DeSoto Parish, Lousiana Baptist preacher has been arrested on three counts of cyber stalking after members of his former congregation accused him of sending threatening e-mails and text messages.

+Deputies say 55-year-old Jim Reynolds of Mansfield was freed from the parish jail after posting a bond totaling $3,156.
 Cpl.
 Dusty Herring told The Times that Reynolds, former pastor of Graceway Baptist Church in the Carmel community northeast of Mansfield, was arrested on warrants secured through a justice of the peace.

 Herring said Reynolds had been involved in an ongoing controversy after he was released from his pastoring duties about two months ago.
+It was not immediately known whether Reynolds has an attorney.

 Friday, August 20, 2010